estelle/flexbox/draft/01_flexbox.md

 If your site has `writing-mode: horizontal-tb;` set, as in [Figure ?0](img/1/02_flexdirection_ttb.png), the _main-axis_ of the content for `row` and `row-reverse` will be vertical, while `column` and `column-reverse` are horizontal.
 The `writing-mode` property is starting to get support in browsers, with support in Edge and Firefox, prefixed support in Chrome, Safari, Android and Opera, and support for an older syntax in Internet Explorer.

-> [1] While The CSS `direction` property along with the `unicode-bidi` can be used to control the direction of text, it is best to use the `dir` attribute and CSS `writing-mode` property as HTML's `dir` attribute concerns HTML content and the `writing-mode` property concerns layout.
+> While The CSS `direction` property along with the `unicode-bidi` can be used to control the direction of text, don't do it.
+It is recommended to use the `dir` attribute and CSS `writing-mode` property as HTML's `dir` attribute concerns HTML content and the `writing-mode` property concerns layout.

 It's important to understand things get reversed when writing direction is reversed.
 Now that you understand that, to make explaining (and understanding) flex layout much simpler, we're going to make the rest of the explanations and examples all be based on left-to-right writing mode, but will include how writing mode impacts the flex properties and features discussed.